KULeuvenNeuromechanics/PredSim/README.md

 - **S.subject.set_damping_coefficient_selected_dofs**:
 	- damping coefficient can be specified here for each coordinate individually.
 For example, S.subject.set_damping_coefficient_selected_dofs = {{'hip_flexion_l','hip_flexion_r'},0.12,{'knee_angle_l'},0.11} will put damping coefficient of both hip flexions to 0.12 and that of knee angle left to 0.11.
 If not defined here for a particular coordinateS.subject.damping_coefficient_all_dofs will be used for that coordinate.
 Default is empty.
 - **S.subject.stiffness_coefficient_all_dofs**:
 	- stiffness coefficient for all coordinates (except coordinates connected to ground, generally pelvis (also called floating base)).
-Default in *0* Nm/rad [double]
+Default is *0* Nm/rad [double]
 - **S.subject.set_stiffness_coefficient_selected_dofs**:
 	- stiffness coefficient can be specified here for each coordinate individually.
 For example, S.subject.set_stiffness_coefficient_selected_dofs = {{'hip_flexion_l','hip_flexion_r'},0.012,{'knee_angle_l'},0.011} will put stiffness coefficient of both hip flexions to 0.012 Nm/rad and that of knee angle left to 0.011 Nm/rad.
 If not defined here for a particular coordinate, S.subject.damping_coefficient_all_dofs will be used for that coordinate.
 Default is empty.
 - **S.subject.set_limit_torque_coefficients_selected_dofs**: